CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/home.md

 - **featured-locations**: Generates home page "location" buttons for select locations.
 	- If left blank, automatically generates top 5 locations.
 	- To customize, list your own curated locations.
-Separate multiple locations with a semi-colon(';').
+Separate multiple locations with a semicolon(';').
 	- example --> `featured-locations: University of Idaho; Sacramento, California;`

 - **featured-locations-max**: Sets number of top locations to display if **featured-locations** is auto-generated